- Events & Festivals

 Location: Fairfield County Fairgrounds, 157 E Fair Ave, Lancaster, Ohio 43130 -- May

+2017 Dates: May 12-14.
 This free festival has entertainment galore!
-Find your favorite activity here with amusement park rides, delicious food, an arts and crafts show, a Marbles Tournament, car shows, and a Civil War encampment.
+Find your favorite activity here with amusement park rides, delicious food, an arts and crafts show, a Marbles Tournament, car shows, and more.
+Free admission.

 Location: Fairfield County Fairgrounds, 157 E Fair Ave, Lancaster, Ohio 43130 -- June

 2017 Dates: June 3-4.
 Established in 1957, the Lancaster Old Car Club is one of Ohio's oldest car clubs.
 Each summer, the group hosts the Lancaster Old Car Club Spring Festival showcasing the most classic and unique cars in the region.
 The festival itself features an automobile swap meet, a car corral, judging and awards, and a cruise.
 Visitors will appreciate the sleek lines and shiny surfaces of these meticulously preserved antique beauties.

 Location: around town and at the Ohio University, Lancaster Branch Campus Lancaster, Ohio 43130 -- July